zzhangjii/learning-library/oci-library/qloudable/OKE/OKE.md

 ## Download get-kubeconfig.sh file and Initialize your environment

 1. Switch to OCI console window and navigate to your cluster.
-In Cluster detail window click **Access Kubeconfig**.
+In Cluster detail window Click **Access Kubeconfig**.
 Copy the 2nd command and enviornement variable command to notepad (using Built in Application)

 **NOTE:** Since we already created .kube directory we dont need toexecute the first command